-Whilst there is much talk around the ‘sweet spot’ being 300+ apartments, this seems to be linked to the management model employed by the bigger operators to reach a desired efficiency.
+Whilst there is much talk around the ‘sweet spot’ being 300+ apartments, this seems to be linked to the management model employed by the bigger operators to reach the desired efficiency.
 What we have found is that developments of all shapes, sizes and flavours can be successful.
-If we look to the UK experience, we see several operators providing developments from 100 apartments and greater, with typically 35% allocated to ‘key workers’ or discounted rent as an example.
-Where partnerships with Government exist this often increases to 50%.
-Whilst this may not be an amenity rich product, there are well considered open outdoor common areas at ground floor and well designed components to accommodate unplanned social interactions.
+If we look at the UK experience, we see several operators providing developments from 100 apartments and greater, with typically 35% allocated to ‘key workers’ or discounted rent as an example.
+Where partnerships with the Government exist this often increases to 50%.
+Whilst this may not be an amenity-rich product, there are well considered open outdoor common areas at the ground floor and well designed components to accommodate unplanned social interactions.
 These elements aim to build meaningful relationships and community.
 The management model can work well when an operator has several smaller developments within an area.
 The operations team can be agile and move quickly between buildings as required.
-Location is an important factor and proximity to workplaces, infrastructure and local amenity must be considered during the design process.
+Location is an important factor and proximity to workplaces, infrastructure and local amenities must be considered during the design process.

-The benefits of BTR are vast, varied and well documented.
+The benefits of Build to Rent are vast, varied and well-documented.
 One that seems to resonate most amongst renters in the current market is the security of tenure.
 The average tenancy term in Australia is currently 1.5 years.
 Established BTR models in the US, UK and Europe offer a rental period of three years and longer.
 This can provide a new group of renters the freedom to be in control of their rental in a way that reflects their lifestyle, the freedom to travel at will, freedom to move from city to city; whilst at the same time belonging to a social group focussed on community.

 In stark contrast to the ‘quick profit’ mentality that is so toxic in much of the build to sell strata model, the excitement for me with BTR is the opportunity and challenge to create places that are inspiring to live in and enhance peoples lives.
 In which case perhaps we should consider ‘Build to Live’ as more positive terminology.